What to know about voting in California for the Nov. 8 general election

 You can do so online here.
 You’ll need the same information as above.

 If DMV has your signature on file, you’ll be able to complete the process online.
 If not, you’ll need to print, sign and mail your completed application to your county elections office.
 You can also pick up a paper application at elections offices, any DMV office and at many post offices, public libraries and government offices.
 You’ll be contacted when your application is approved, or if you need to provide more information.

 You’ll need to re-register to vote.

 Yes.
-Last September, Gov. Gavin Newsom signed into law a bill that makes vote-by-mail ballots permanent for every registered voter.
+In September 2021, Gov. Gavin Newsom signed into law a bill that makes vote-by-mail ballots permanent for every registered voter.

 - Mail it to your county elections official

 - Drop it off at a ballot drop box or location or at a polling location anywhere in the state

 - You can also ask someone you trust to return your ballot for you, but the Secretary of State’s office cautions that the person can only do so if they don’t get paid by the ballot